The Best Tools and Toolbox

 Why you should trust us

 I know a decent amount about tools.
 I have spent 10 years in construction: first as a carpenter, then foreman, and finally a supervisor running multi-million dollar renovations and helping to build some pretty unusual houses (like this one with a glass staircase).
-In addition to my work in the trades, I’ve been writing about tools since 2007 with articles appearing in Fine Homebuilding, Popular Mechanics, This Old House, The Journal of Light Construction, Popular Science, and Tools of the Trade, where I’m a contributing editor.
-In addition to all of this, I recently spent three and a half years completely gutting and rebuilding my 100-year-old farmhouse and have since moved into a 250 year-old colonial in need of updating.
-As the owner of old homes, I’ve become all too aware of the core group of tools needed for general maintenance and repairs.
+In addition to my work in the trades, I’ve been writing about tools since 2007, with articles appearing in Fine Homebuilding, Popular Mechanics, This Old House, The Journal of Light Construction, Popular Science, and Tools of the Trade, where I’m a contributing editor.
+In addition to all of that, I recently spent three and a half years completely gutting and rebuilding my 100-year-old farmhouse, and I have since moved into a 250-year-old colonial in need of updating.
+As the owner of old homes, I’ve become all too aware of the core group of tools necessary for general maintenance and repairs.

 But no single person knows everything about tools, so for this guide, I also spoke with many of the country’s leading tool experts: Mark Clement, licensed contractor and co-host of the MyFixitUpLife radio show; Marc Lyman, editor of the tool and home improvement website HomeFixated.com; Rob Robillard, licensed contractor and editor of AConcordCarpenter.com; Clint DeBoer, editor of ProToolReviews.com, Stuart Deutsch of ToolGuyd.com; and Harry Sawyers, Sweethome editor and former editor at Popular Mechanics and This Old House.
 I also had conversations with the manufacturers of many of these tools such as Klein, Milwaukee, and Irwin.